How Marcus Smart built a successful career. Explore key moments that defined the journey.

 In 2021, Marcus Smart was named the Celtics' starting point guard.

-In 2021, Marcus Smart was named to the NBA All-Defensive First Team.
-He received more first-place votes than any other NBA player.
+In 2021-22 season, Marcus Smart was named the NBA All-Defensive Player of the Year on April 18, 2022, and was also named to the NBA All-Defensive First Team, receiving more first-place votes than any other NBA player.

-As of February 2022, Marcus Smart was the longest-tenured member of the Celtics' team.
+As of February 2022, Marcus Smart was the longest-tenured member of the Boston Celtics team.

 On April 18, 2022, Marcus Smart was named the 2021-22 NBA Defensive Player of the Year, the first guard to win the award since Gary Payton in 1996.

-In 2022, Marcus Smart was the NBA Defensive Player of the Year.
-He is the second point guard after Gary Payton to receive the honor.
+In 2022, Marcus Smart was the NBA Defensive Player of the Year, becoming only the second point guard after Gary Payton to win the award.

 On June 22, 2023, Marcus Smart was traded to the Memphis Grizzlies as part of a three-team deal.

-On October 25, 2023, Marcus Smart made his Grizzlies debut, putting up 17 points, three assists, and two steals in a 111–104 loss to the New Orleans Pelicans.
+On October 25, 2023, Marcus Smart made his Grizzlies debut, recording 17 points in a loss to the New Orleans Pelicans.

-At the 2024 NBA All-Star break, Marcus Smart averaged a career best 14.4 points alongside 2.0 steals while playing 30.2 minutes per game.
+At the 2024 NBA All-Star break, Marcus Smart averaged a career-best 14.4 points and 2.0 steals while playing 30.2 minutes per game.

-On February 6, 2025, Marcus Smart was traded to the Washington Wizards along with Colby Jones and Alex Len.
+On February 6, 2025, Marcus Smart was traded to the Washington Wizards as part of a three-team trade.

-In July 2025, Marcus Smart signed a two-year contract with the Los Angeles Lakers as a free agent.
+In July 2025, Marcus Smart signed a two-year contract with the Los Angeles Lakers after a buyout with the Wizards.

 On July 22, 2025, Marcus Smart signed a two-year, $11 million deal with the Los Angeles Lakers.